waldronlab/BugSigDB/README.md

    }
 ```

-Plus once containers are started modify the Matomo config as below (the settings are intended to
+Also, once the containers are started, modify the Matomo config as below (the settings are intended to
 be generated automatically, but it's better to verify):

 ```php